frenchpiezs/pie.secure/README.md

 ## Description

 `pie.secure` is a Bash script designed to help secure your Ubuntu-based Linux system.
-It automates various security-related tasks, making it easier for users to enhance the security of their systems.
+It automates various security-related tasks, making it easier for users to enhance the security of their systems. pie.secure is perfect for cybersecurity competitions such as CCDC, CyberPatriot, and HiveStorm!

 ## Features